 “Auria’s is the authentic Malaysian truth run by a passionate woman, and I dig her for all of that!”
 Kysha says.

 Why Trust The Spruce Eats?

 Fran Sales is an Associate Commerce Editor for The Spruce Eats.
 She consulted The Spruce Eats editors for their favorite woman-owned brands and spent hours researching and writing this list.
-As a vegan with a sweet tooth who’s watching her gluten intake, she loves Partake’s crunchy chocolate chip cookies and plans to add them to her after-dinner cookie rotation.
+As a vegan with a sweet tooth, she loves Partake’s crunchy chocolate chip cookies and plans to add them to her after-dinner cookie rotation.